-But we won’t stop there.
 To challenge our thinking and ensure we remain at the forefront of environmental management, we continue to explore new opportunities and engage industry experts to advise us on sustainability initiatives and landfill diversion.

-We are working towards 100% zero waste by processing any brewery or food waste through three on-site closed-loop composters, turning potential landfill into a beautiful, natural fertiliser that we use on our gardens and give back to suppliers such as Maleny Dairies and Mini Farm Project, who use this fertiliser in their urban farms to grow food that they supply free to local charities.
+We are working towards 100% zero waste by processing any brewery or food waste through three on-site closed-loop composters, turning the potential landfill into a healthy natural fertiliser that we use in our gardens.
+We also give back to suppliers such as Mini Farm Project, who use this fertiliser in their urban farms to grow food that they supply free to local charities.

 As well as ensuring the spent grain from Felon’s brewery is used as nutritious stock feed for the good folk over at Echo Valley Farm.